sebastiandedeyne/sebastiandedeyne.com/content/posts/forget-about-component-lifecycles-and-start-thinking-in-effects.md

 }
 ```

-Instead of hooking into the component lifecycle's nitty gritty details, we simply declare that there's some side effect based on `channelId`'s current value.
+Instead of hooking into the component lifecycle's nitty gritty details, we simply declare that there's some `listen` side effect based on `channelId`'s current value.
+We also return a `unlisten` call in a closure.
+React will run that cleanup callback whenever the effect is invalidated: either when `channelId` changes, or when the component unmounts.

 Instead of thinking about when *we* should apply the side effect, we declare the side effect's dependencies.
 This way *React* knows when it needs to run, update, or clean up.